Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Prior and Posterior depth distributions

 \section{Prior and Posterior depth distributions}

 In this section we report some summaries from prior simulation of depth distributions and compare them with posterior depth distributions.
 We have said that we would like prior depth distributions to be reasonably uniform.
 In \fig~\ref{fig:prior-depth-dbns-curves-NF9-18} we plot prior depth distributions.
-There is one curve for each of the $T=E-B+1=76$ years showing the prior depth distribution for that year.
-The two plots show distributions for $K=9$ and $K=18$ (left and right respectively).
+There is one curve for each of the $T=76$ years showing the prior depth distribution for that year.
+The two plots show distributions for $K=11$ and $K=22$ (left and right respectively).

-In \sec~\ref{sec:prior-prob-dbns} we mentioned that the uniform prior on partial orders $H\sim \mbox{Unif}(\H_{[m]})$ concentrates on partial orders of depth three as $m\to \infty$ \citep{kleitman1975asymptotic}.
+In \sec~\ref{sec:prior-prob-dbns} we mentioned that the uniform prior on posets $H\sim \mbox{Unif}(\H_{[m]})$ concentrates on posets of depth three as $m\to \infty$ \citep{kleitman1975asymptotic}.
 We illustrate that along with the depth distributions of our priors.
 In \fig~\ref{fig:prior-depth-dbns-curves-NF9-18} (left and right), the dashed curve shows the prior depth distribution determined by the uniform prior.
-A random partial order $H\sim \mbox{Unif}(\H_{[m]})$ simulated using the MCMC algorithm given in \citet{muirwatt15} is shown in \fig~\ref{fig:uniform-po-50}.
+A random poset $H\sim \mbox{Unif}(\H_{[m]})$ simulated using the MCMC algorithm given in \citet{muirwatt15} is shown in \fig~\ref{fig:uniform-po-50}.
 This illustrates the rather dramtic weighting present in this prior.

 Our own prior distributions tend to rule out partial orders of depth 1 and are otherwise reasonably flat, weighting somewhat in favour of lower depth.
-Taking $K=18$ raises the prior probability for depth 1 slightly.
-This is hard to see in \fig~\ref{fig:prior-depth-dbns-curves-NF9-18} but visible in the left panels in \figs~\ref{fig:prior-post-depth-boxes-poHB2aRS6} and \ref{fig:prior-post-depth-boxes-poHB17aRS4}. \fig~\ref{fig:prior-post-depth-boxes-poHB2aRS6} shows prior and posterior depth distributions for the analysis in \sec~\ref{sec:poHB2aRS6} with $K=9$.
-We see that the whiskers do not extend to depth 1 in all years in the prior plot at left. \fig~\ref{fig:prior-post-depth-boxes-poHB17aRS4} shows prior and posterior depth distributions for the analysis in \app~\ref{app:K-equals-18-posterior} which is the same as that in shown in \fig~\ref{fig:prior-post-depth-boxes-poHB2aRS6} except that $K=18$.
+Taking $K=22$ raises the prior probability for depth 1 slightly.
+This is hard to see in \fig~\ref{fig:prior-depth-dbns-curves-NF9-18} but visible in the left panels in \figs~\ref{fig:prior-post-depth-boxes-poHB2aRS6} and \ref{fig:prior-post-depth-boxes-poHB17aRS4}. \fig~\ref{fig:prior-post-depth-boxes-poHB2aRS6} shows prior and posterior depth distributions for the analysis in \sec~\ref{sec:poHB2aRS6} with $K=11$.
+We see that the whiskers do not extend to depth 1 in all years in the prior plot at left. \fig~\ref{fig:prior-post-depth-boxes-poHB17aRS4} shows prior and posterior depth distributions for the analysis in \app~\ref{app:K-equals-18-posterior} which is the same as that in shown in \fig~\ref{fig:prior-post-depth-boxes-poHB2aRS6} except that $K=22$.
 We see that the whiskers do now extend to depth 1 in all years in the prior plot at left.